sugarshock/MazeCrawler/README.md

 A dungeon crawler walking simulator set within a procedurally generated maze, meant as a playground for various algorithmic world-building techniques.

 Developed in Godot 4.0 (Mono/C#).
+All assets self-made or synthesized using Microsoft Designer.

 https://github.com/user-attachments/assets/c204dc1d-ca4d-4a21-9e75-c4788dc36206